capellaspace/jupyter-notebooks/README.md

 Capella-API-search-order-and-view-example.ipynb is an API demo to search, order, and view a Cloud Optimized GeoTIFF.

-Capella-Log-Ratio-Change-Detection.ipynb is a change detection algorithm for SAR data.
+Capella-Log-Ratio-Change-Detection-Using_API-and-COGs.ipynb is a change detection algorithm for SAR data.

 Capella-API-search-order-and-download-example.ipynb is an API demo to search, order, and download SAR data.